alexandermora1/Charge/README.md

-## ⚔️ Charge! — Warhammer Battle Simulator ⚔️
+# ⚔️ Charge! — Warhammer Battle Simulator ⚔️

 This is a small experimental battle engine written in React + JavaScript that simulates a Warhammer Fantasy charge and combat round.

 Two regiments of warriors face each other.
-One side declares a charge, and the system handles the following steps:
+One side declares a charge, and the system will handle the following steps:

 1. Charge declaration & range check